advaitgupta/advaitgupta.github.io/_pages/about.md

 [From Sky to Strategy: Construction Activity Index and Stage Estimation From Drone-Captured Imagery](https://ieeexplore.ieee.org/abstract/document/10459984)

 **Advait Gupta**, Manan Padsala, Aastha Shayla, Tanmay Bisen, Susham Biswas, Abhemanyu Sarin

+From Sky to Strategy introduces a framework for quantifying and visualizing construction site activity using drone-captured imagery.
+The system leverages a fine-tuned YOLOv6 model to accurately detect and classify various construction materials from a unique, high-resolution aerial dataset.
+Its core contribution is the Composite Construction Activity Index (CAI), a metric that provides a holistic view of site activity by multiplicatively combining the diversity of materials present (Material Diversity Ratio) with their spatial coverage (Percentage of Image Covered).
+The framework also maps detected materials to specific construction phases to estimate a project's lifecycle stage, and culminates in the generation of geospatial heatmaps to provide an intuitive, data-driven tool for stakeholders in construction monitoring and urban planning.

 </div>
 </div>